|

 stereo recording.
 The figure of eight pattern is almost completely

+uniform at all frequencies.
 The ML52 is eminently suited to string and brass instruments

 giving a sparkling but never harsh overall sound and also gives a

+particularly pleasing smooth sound to vocals.
 The advent of the condenser microphone helped to make the world

 forget how good ribbon microphones could be.
 The ML52 has been